 Wondering how to make those adorable yarn pom poms?
 Today, I’m giving you a quick and easy tutorial that is perfect for kids and adults alike!

-Yarn pom poms are one of my very favorite easy craft projects.
+Yarn pom poms are one of my very favorite DIY craft ideas.

 I started making them a couple of years ago, and my seven year old daughter has picked it up (she was making some just last night, in fact).